 I looked up “Steven and dare devil” and found out that on August 18th 1985, a Rhode Island bartender named Steven Trotter made the trip over Niagara Falls in a barrel wrapped in inner tubes.
 Mr. Trotter was fined a total of $5,503.
 Then, he did it again.
 On June 18th, 1995, Steven returned to the Falls and made it another success.
 This time he and a female partner (a caterer) made the big drop together.
 That is all fine and good for them, but what about the rescuers?
 Somebody had to help get them out of “hot” water.
 Oh my!
-I remember as children visiting Niagara Falls (height of 167 feet!!) many moons ago with the family.
+I remember as a child visiting Niagara Falls (height of 167 feet!!) many moons ago with the family.
 My brother Steven loved it!
 I would love to visit again.

 But instead I only need to travel a short distance to the pedestrian bridge over the Des Moines River.
 I love to stop on the south side of the Women of Achievement Bridge and gaze down at the beautiful falls from the Center Street dam…the dam height is 15 feet!
 I love the dam in Iowa Falls too which has a height of 26 feet!
 Or course the Saylorville dam is fun to visit too, especially when it’s flowing full force and you get splashed!
 Dams are gorgeous yet dangerous!
 Dam!

-Here’s to you bro!
-I always have a sip or two on July 17th (Budweiser is not my brand of beer) at a favorite local cemetery and let Randy drink the rest!
+I always have a sip or two on July 17th which is my brother’s birth date at a favorite local cemetery and let Randy drink the rest!
+(Budweiser is not my brand of beer).

 Think about “daredevils” and what their personality and temperament are like.
 Okay, someone similar to my brother!
 Someone who takes risks, not silly or reckless dares, but a good slightly risky risk.
 Are you a person who accepts dares? how about risks?
 Think about your job and your role at work.
 Think about how I can help you with a legal case.
 Okay, go ahead and think about drinking a beer!